4 minute read

 If a customer is specifically searching for reviews about your business or products, Google is likely to display results from a variety of third-party sources like review sites, customer feedback forums and social media posts.

-And having a product review section on your own store or website will not only help you increase your credibility but also generate new unique content for your site, which will help you rank higher in search results.
+And having a product review section on your own store or website will not only help you increase your credibility but also generate new unique content for your site, which can help you rank higher in search results.

 There’s a reason why negative news dominates most news channels, magazines and other media outlets.

 Because bad news and controversy sell faster and travel further.
+This human trait is closely related to negativity bias.

 The same is the case with negative reviews.